- What is an Advance Directive?

 - Discussion Topics

 - Other Resources

 The Patient Self-Determination Act, in effect since 1991, gives adults with the capacity to make medical decisions for themselves the right to make decisions today about health care treatment they would want to receive in the future if they could not communicate what they want at that time.
 This law requires that hospitals, nursing homes and other health agencies give all patients information about their right to have a legal document called an advance directive.
-Dialysis units are not legally required to give you this information, but the National Kidney Foundation and many dialysis units believe dialysis patients should know about the right to make an advance directive.
+Application of the PSDA regulations and creation of comparable Advance Directive documents in the pediatric setting are evolving very slowly despite a clear need.
+The National Kidney Foundation, the American Academy of Pediatrics and dialysis units believe dialysis patients including children and adolescents and their parents should know about the right to make an advance directive.

 An advance directive is a legal paper that tells doctors and health care providers how you want them to carry out medical decisions you have made for future crisis care, even if you cannot communicate these decisions for yourself.
 If you have an advance directive in your medical records, your doctor and other health care providers can take care of you based on your wishes as stated in the advance directive.

 There are two basic kinds of advance directives:

 - A living will, the more common type, tells your doctor or health care provider in writing what type of medical care you want or do not want if you should become unable to make these decisions for yourself.

 - A durable power of attorney for health care decisions or a health care proxy allows you to name someone, such as a parent, husband, wife, daughter, son or close friend, to act on your behalf if you are unable to make medical decisions for yourself.
 It is important to ask this person if he or she is willing to act as your "agent" and to talk about what treatments you would want and those you would not want, as well as your short- and long-term goals and values.